jharwell/sierra/docs/usage/msi.rst

 How To Run on MSI
 =================

-This assumes you have already successfully completed the :ref:`ln-msi-setup` steps.
+This assumes you have already successfully completed the :ref:`ln-hpc-msi-setup` steps.
 If not--shoo!
 Go do that first.

 #.
 Now that you have gotten things setup on MSI, read the documentation for PBS